steven-pearson/odatacpp-client/README.md

     cmake ../Release -DCMAKE_BUILD_TYPE=Release
     make -j 4

-5.Return to the root folder of odatacpp_client and generate 'Makefile' using CMake.
+5.Return to the root folder of odatacpp-client and generate 'Makefile' using CMake.

     cd ../../..
     cmake -DCMAKE_BUILD_TYPE=Debug # replace 'Debug' with 'Release' if needed